-In order to mitigate the noise of the front-end amplifiers and gain resistors of the PGA, each analog input channel of the ADS8588H features a third-order, Butterworth, antialiasing, low-pass filter (LPF) at the output of the PGA.
-Figure 55 and Figure 56, respectively, show the magnitude and group delay response of the analog antialiasing filter.
-For maximum performance, the -3-dB cutoff frequency for the antialiasing filter is designed to be equal to 24 kHz for a ±10-V range and 16 kHz for a ±5-V range.
+In order to mitigate the noise of the front-end amplifiers and gain resistors of the PGA, each analog input channel of the ADS8598S features a third-order, Butterworth antialiasing, low-pass filter (LPF) at the output of the PGA.
+Figure 55 and Figure 56 (respectively) show the magnitude and phase response of the analog antialiasing filter.
+For maximum performance, the -3-dB cutoff frequency for the antialiasing filter is designed to be equal to 24 kHz for the ±10-V range and 16 kHz for the ±5-V range.